Kari Franson head shot

 Titus Family Department of Clinical Pharmacy

-Kari L. Franson, PharmD, PhD, BCPP, joined USC Mann in 2020.
-She serves as senior associate dean for academic and student affairs and professor of clinical pharmacy.
-She received her doctor of pharmacy from the University of California, San Francisco, trained at the University of Illinois, Chicago Hospital and Clinics as a resident in adult internal medicine and a fellow in clinical research/drug development, and received her PhD in medical education from Leiden University, the Netherlands.
+Kari L. Franson, PharmD, PhD, BCPP, FNAP joined USC Mann in 2020 and serves as the Senior Associate Dean for Academic and Student Affairs and Professor of Clinical Pharmacy.
+She received her Doctor of Pharmacy from the University of California, San Francisco, trained at the University of Illinois, Chicago Hospital and Clinics as a resident in adult internal medicine and a fellow in clinical research/drug development, and received her PhD in medical education from Leiden University, the Netherlands.

 Franson is an educator with more than 25 years of experience.
-Throughout her career, she has focused on two areas: health professions education/workforce development and psychopharmacology.
+Throughout her career, she has focused on two areas: health professions education and psychopharmacology.

-Franson is also a U.S. board-certified psychiatric pharmacist and Dutch-certified clinical pharmacologist.
-She worked with geriatric psychiatric patients for 10 years and has performed a variety of clinical studies spanning those in early-phase clinical pharmacology to post-marketing clinical efficacy studies.
-She is interested in cannabinoid clinical pharmacologic effects and cannabis user safety.
-She has guided national and international professional, legislative, media and commercial groups on the wise study and use of cannabis.
+Franson is a U.S. Board-Certified Psychiatric Pharmacist and Dutch-Certified Clinical Pharmacologist.
+She worked with geriatric psychiatric patients for 10 years, has performed a variety of clinical studies spanning early-phase clinical pharmacology to post-marketing clinical efficacy studies, and guided national and international professional, legislative, media and commercial groups on the wise study and use of cannabis and other psychotherapeutics.

 Areas of Expertise